Literary genre: Genres

 Genre categorizes literary works based on specific shared conventions, including style, mood, length, and organizational features.
 These genres are in turn divided into subgenres.

 Western literature is typically subdivided into the classic three forms of Ancient Greece, poetry, drama, and prose.
 Poetry may then be subdivided into the genres of lyric, epic, and dramatic.
-The lyric includes all the shorter forms of poetry e.g., song, ode, ballad, elegy, sonnet.
+The lyric includes all the shorter forms of poetry, for example, song, ode, ballad, elegy, sonnet.
 Dramatic poetry might include comedy, tragedy, melodrama, and mixtures like tragicomedy.

 The standard division of drama into tragedy and comedy derives from Greek drama.
 This division into subgenres can continue: comedy has its own subgenres, including, for example, comedy of manners, sentimental comedy, burlesque comedy, and satirical comedy.

 The genre of semi-fiction includes works that mix elements of both fiction and nonfiction.
 A semi-fictional work may be the retelling of a true story with only the names changed; at the other end of the spectrum, it may present fictional events with a semi-fictional protagonist, as in Jerry Seinfeld.

 Often, the criteria used to divide up works into genres are not consistent, and can be subject to debate, change and challenge by both authors and critics.
 However, some basic distinctions are widely accepted.
 For example, it is commonly accepted that the genre of fiction ("literature created from the imagination, not presented as fact, though it may be based on a true story or situation") is not applied to all fictitious literature, but instead encompasses only prose texts (novels, novellas, short stories) and not fables.